-The hot shot US lawyer and the hit man
+Alex Murdaugh: The hot shot US lawyer and the hit man

 - Published

-Police say that a prominent South Carolina attorney Alex Murdaugh ordered a hit on himself so that his son could collect $10m (£7.24m) in life insurance.
+Police say that prominent South Carolina lawyer Alex Murdaugh ordered a hit on himself so that his son could collect $10m (£7.24m) in life insurance.

 The incident comes just three months after Mr Murdaugh's wife and other son were found shot dead, the latest crime twist in a series of tragedies and scandal that has plagued the family.